USS Fitch: Service history

 she sailed from Plymouth for the assault.

 Arriving off Utah Beach early in the morning of the invasion, Fitch followed the minesweepers through the newly swept channels to within 2,000 yards of the coast.
 Her mission was to draw out and silence German batteries prior to the landings.
 In addition to her effective gunfire, Fitch rescued the survivors of Corry, keeping up her fire at the shore batteries as she did so.
 After two days screening the transport area, she returned to Plymouth for supplies, then continued to give fire support and to patrol off the beachheads until 19 June.
 Convoy escort duty around the British Isles was her assignment until 4 July, when she sailed from Belfast for Oran, and exercises in the western Mediterranean.

-Fitch sortied from Taranto, Italy, 11 August 1944 for the invasion of Southern France on 15 August, during which she spotted the fire of Texas as well as firing in the prelanding bombardment.
-Until 25 October, she supported the buildup in southern France by escorting convoys moving between Naples, Palermo, Oran, Gibraltar, and Marseilles.
+Fitch sortied from Taranto, Italy, on 11 August 1944 for the invasion of Southern France on 15 August, during which she spotted the fire of Texas as well as firing in the prelanding bombardment.
+Until 25 October, she supported the buildup in southern France by escorting convoys moving between Naples, Palermo, Oran, Gibraltar, and Marseille.
 Between her return to Norfolk on 10 November and 3 January 1945, when she sailed for the Pacific, Fitch was converted to a high-speed minesweeper and was redesignated DMS-25.

 Arriving at Pearl Harbor on 10 February 1945, Fitch trained in minesweeping exercises there and at Ulithi, where her propellers were badly damaged when she ran afoul of a coral pinnacle.
 Repairs were made at Pearl Harbor from 10 April to 6 August, when she sailed to join the 3rd Fleet off Japan.
 Fitch began sweeping the entrance to Tokyo Bay on 28 August, and was present for the surrender ceremonies on 2 September.
-She continued to sweep off Japan and in the East China Sea until returning to San Diego on 23 December.
+She continued to sweep off Japan and into the East China Sea until returning to San Diego on 23 December.

 On 9 January 1946, Fitch arrived at Norfolk, where she was immobilized for a month.
 She voyaged between Norfolk, Charleston, and New York transferring minesweeper crews for several months, and in November, from her home port at Charleston, began regular operations training Mine Force officers, exercising in the Caribbean and along the east coast, and cruising to the Mediterranean in 1949, 1951, and 1953.
 During 1955, she conducted tests in the Caribbean for the Operational Development Force.
-Fitch was decommissioned at Charleston 24 February 1956 and placed in reserve.
+Fitch was decommissioned at Charleston on 24 February 1956 and placed in reserve.
+It was sunk off the east coast of Florida in 1973.